Radial turbine

 A radial turbine is a turbine in which the flow of the working fluid is radial to the shaft.
 The difference between axial and radial turbines consists in the way the fluid flows through the components (compressor and turbine).
-Whereas for an axial turbine the rotor is 'impacted' by the fluid flow, for a radial turbine, the flow is smoothly orientated perpendicular to the rotation axis, and it drives the turbine in the same way water drives a watermill.
+Whereas for an axial turbine the rotor is 'impacted' by the fluid flow, for a radial turbine, the flow is smoothly oriented perpendicular to the rotation axis, and it drives the turbine in the same way water drives a watermill.
 The result is less mechanical stress (and less thermal stress, in case of hot working fluids) which enables a radial turbine to be simpler, more robust, and more efficient (in a similar power range) when compared to axial turbines.
 When it comes to high power ranges (above 5 MW) the radial turbine is no longer competitive (due to its heavy and expensive rotor) and the efficiency becomes similar to that of the axial turbines.

 Advantages and challenges

 Compared to an axial flow turbine, a radial turbine can employ a relatively higher pressure ratio (≈4) per stage with lower flow rates.
 Thus these machines fall in the lower specific speed and power ranges.
 For high temperature applications rotor blade cooling in radial stages is not as easy as in axial turbine stages.
 Variable angle nozzle blades can give higher stage efficiencies in a radial turbine stage even at off-design point operation.
-In the family of hydro-turbines, Francis turbine is a very well-known IFR turbine which generates much larger power with a relatively large impeller.
+In the family of water turbines, the Francis turbine is a very well-known IFR turbine which generates much greater power with a relatively large impeller.